daves77/bootcamp-project8-react/README.md

 Chain ID: 1337
 ```

-3. In metamask, select the option to "Import Account" and paste the private keys of one of those accounts (in Samrt Contract - step 2) from the local hardhat node - to connect metamask to that account in order to use it.
+3. In metamask, select the option to "Import Account" and paste the private keys of one of those accounts (in Smart Contract - step 2) from the local hardhat node - to connect metamask to that account in order to use it.
-4. Start creating and trading your NFT in the website!
+4. Start creating and trading your NFT on the website!